2021 Summer Registration for Driver Education

-- Pay in person in driver education classroom during class with certified check or money order, (no personal checks).
+Pay in person in driver education classroom during class with a certified check or money order, (no personal checks).

 When making a payment at the office, please allow 2 to 4 weeks for processing.
 Your registration forms will be forwarded to the appropriate person.

 Registration forms and payment are required to participate in the Driver Education program.
-Students will be contacted via email or phone number provided on the registration form for payment request and class assignment.
-Once payment is confirmed Lead teacher will receive notification from online system and you will be ready for class.
+Students will be contacted via email or phone number provided on the registration form for payment requests and class assignments.
+Once payment is confirmed Lead teacher will receive notification from the online system and you will be ready for class.
 You will not be confirmed for Driver Education until payment arrangements are confirmed.

-Driver education classes are scheduled on a monthly base as needed.
+Driver education classes are scheduled on a monthly basis as needed.
 Please reference the driver education class schedule at http://jordandriving.com for classes during the school year and summer class sessions.

-DMV representative is scheduled to visit Middle Creek during one of each class room sessions to check student’s vision medications.
-If student receive a medical or vision form from DMV representative to take to your doctor, the student must visit his/her doctor and return paperwork to Driver Education department.
-Student may be required to revisit DMV representative at school.
-Students can not drive until all vision and medical paperwork is completed and signed by DMV representative.
+DMV representative is scheduled to visit Middle Creek during one of each classroom session to check student’s vision medications.
+If a student receives a medical or vision form from a DMV representative to take to your doctor, the student must visit his/her doctor and return the paperwork to the Driver Education department.
+A student may be required to revisit the DMV representative at school.
+Students cannot drive until all vision and medical paperwork is completed and signed by DMV representative.